ietf-wg-cellar/matroska-specification/ordering.md

 `Cluster Element` or both **SHALL** be referenced by a `SeekHead Element` occurring before the first `Cluster Element`.

 It is possible to edit a Matroska file after it has been created.
-For example, chapters, tags or attachments can be added.
+For example, chapters, tags, or attachments can be added.
 When new `Top-Level Elements` are added to a Matroska file, the `SeekHead` Element(s) **MUST** be updated so that the `SeekHead` Element(s) itemize the identity and position of all `Top-Level Elements`.
 Editing, removing, or adding `Elements` to a Matroska file often requires that some existing `Elements` be voided